ahuffman/ansible-hosts/README.md

          `alias`: {}      #Optional - list of other names you'd like to able to resolve to this IP `add_ip`: {}     #Optional - list of additional ips the host you're configuring might have.
 This will add all of your listed aliases to the host entry

-This spec is for additional hosts you would like defined in your host files and could be used at the group_vars level
+This spec is for additional hosts you would like defined in your host files and could be used at the group_vars level.
+The variables available are quite similar to those above with the exception of `comment` which can add a comment above a host entry.

        `hosts_host`:
           - `name`: ''     #a name for this host entry i.e. 'my db server'